Track Club Driver Information and Terms & Conditions

 Photography and Filming

 You agree to use images and footage responsibly.
 Any images taken at the event should be strictly for personal use only and not used for any commercial purposes, including on board cameras.
-If such images include imagery of an accident you must make such images/footage available to Silverstone Circuit Limited and agree not to post such images/footage on social media sites including but not limited to You Tube and Facebook.
+If such images include imagery of an accident you must make such images/footage available to SCL and agree not to post such images/footage on social media sites including but not limited to You Tube and Facebook.

 Payment Terms, Bookings, Cancellations and Refunds